September 3rd, 2019 Last Updated on: August 9th, 2021

 This ritualistic dance involves erecting a large, painted pole at the center of the dance place, fasting for the duration, painting or otherwise decorating their bodies, performing a vigorous, circular dance, and, occasionally, cutting or piercing their own skin with blades and hooks.
 This last part is only practiced by some of the tribes that perform this ceremony.

 European settlers outlawed the Sun Dance as part of their plan to wipe out Native American culture and religion.
 It took until 1970 in the United States for the laws against it to be taken off the books.
 This occurred when the American Indian Religious Freedom Act was passed.
-Today, they are commonly performed at special ceremonies and public events to help non-natives learn about the unique cultural heritage.
+Today, they are commonly performed at special ceremonies and public events to help non-natives learn about indigenous peoples' unique cultural heritage.

 The Ghost Dance